iTwin/presentation/.changeset/serious-colts-nail.md

 "@itwin/presentation-components": minor
 ---

-Added `usePresentationTree` and `PresentationTree` for using presentation data with `ControlledTree`.
+Added `usePresentationTreeState` and `PresentationTree` for using presentation data with `ControlledTree`.
 This is a replacement for `usePresentationTreeNodeLoader` which is not fully compatible with React 18 and now is deprecated.

 Old API: